Increase Code Generation Speed

 On the Code Generation pane in the Model Configuration Parameters dialog box, you can specify that the build process generate only code by selecting the Generate code only parameter.
 You can specify that the code generation process build a makefile by selecting the Configuration Parameters > Code Generation > Build process > Makefile configuration > Generate makefile parameter.

 You can speed up code generation by not generating a code generation report as a part of the build process.
 To disable the creation of a code generation report, on the Code Generation > Report pane, clear the Create code generation report parameter.
-After the build process, you can generate a code generation report by doing this procedure, Generate Code Generation Report After Build Process.
+To generate a code generation report after the build process, see Generate Code Generation Report.